Background pattern

 Volutsa is not indicated for use in women.

-Volutsa may cause dizziness, blurred vision, fatigue, and, less frequently, drowsiness.
-If you experience these adverse effects, do not drive or operate machines.
+Volutsa may cause dizziness, blurred vision, fatigue, and less frequently, drowsiness.
+If you experience these side effects, do not drive or use machines.

 The maximum daily dose is one tablet containing 6 mg of solifenacin and 0.4 mg of tamsulosin, taken orally.
 It can be taken with or without food, according to your preferences.
 Do not crush or chew the tablet.